Use the official New Zealand road code to integrate learning for citizenship within broad contemporary social issues in New Zealand.

 Pathways Awarua(external link)

-The intro document outlines the big ideas around safer road use and citizenship with curriculum links and suggested learning pathways.
-Includes SOLO self-assessment rubrics.
+The intro outlines the big ideas around safer road use and citizenship with curriculum links and suggested learning pathways.
+Plus SOLO self-assessment rubrics.

 Bringing in ideas: what is worth knowing as a citizen and a road user?
 Students build ideas about citizenship, roads, hazards, road users, sharing, risk and distraction.